Kangonaut/aegis-athena/mission-docs/console.md

 ### 3.5.1 Purpose

-The `transmit` command represents a quintessential component of the command suite by facilitating communication between the spacecraft and the mission control on Earth as well as the A.P.O.L.L.O. module.
+The `transmit` command represents a quintessential component of the command suite by facilitating communication between the spacecraft and the mission control on Earth as well as the APOLLO module.
 Specifically, this command is designed to send data using the spacecraft's Communication (COMS) controller along with the configured equipment, i.e., the antenna.
 By enabling the conveyance of vital information and updates, the `transmit` command plays an instrumental role in guaranteeing seamless connectivity during the entire span of the mission.

 ### 3.5.2 Syntax